Arriving In Europe’s Top Retirement Haven For Sun, Seafood, Spa, And Intel

 Located at Europe’s westernmost tip and boasting 100 miles of Atlantic coastline, Algarve is often called Europe’s most famous secret.
-This region boasts Europe’s best beaches, golf courses, some of Europe’s friendliest folk, and Western Europe’s lowest cost of living.
-It’s also Europe’s newest tax haven.
+This region boasts Europe’s best beaches, golf courses, some of Europe’s friendliest folk, and a low cost of living.

 Perhaps my favorite discovery in Carvoeiro was its winding, clifftop boardwalk.
 At just over half a kilometer, it’s not a long walk, but you could spend hours meandering from it down to the cliffs and coast and back again.
 Along the way there’s a famous rock formation that earned the nickname “Doll House,” a church, and some small restaurants (with excellent wine and seafood).

-For all these reasons and more, Portugal’s Algarve has been a top retirement destination for more than 100,000 resident expatriates from around the world for decades already… but proportionately few of them are from North America.
-The mostly British expats are easy to find and make friends with, though, and they’ve also paved the way for fellow English speakers.
+For all these reasons and more, Portugal’s Algarve has been a top retirement destination for more than 100,000 resident expatriates from around the world for decades already.
+The mostly British expats are easy to find and make friends with, and they’ve also paved the way for fellow English speakers.
 Many Portuguese speak English thanks to the influx of Brits since the 1960s, so it’s not hard to strike up conversation with locals or expats alike.

 Last year, Harry and I returned to Portugal again, this time as a family, with two-year old Ariadne in tow.
 We spent the night in Setúbal, just to the south of Lisbon, on our way down to the Algarve.